log0div0/testo/docs/reference/Machines.md

 > The declaration itself does not mean the actual creation of the virtual machine.
 The actual creation happens when the first test mentioning this virtual machine is run.

 > Virtual machines can also be defined inside macros.
-See [here](macros#macros-with-declarations) for more information.
+See [here](Macros.md#macros-with-declarations) for more information.

 Basically, a virtual machine declaration is a set of configuratoin attributes, some of which are mandatory.
 Attributes must be separated by newlines.
 At the end of the declaration another newline has to be placed.

-For each virtual machine a `<name>` must be specified in the form of an [identifier](lexems#identifiers) or a string.
+For each virtual machine a `<name>` must be specified in the form of an [identifier](Language%20lexical%20elements.md#identifiers) or a string.
 If a string is used, the value inside the string must be convertible to an identifier.
-Inside the string [param referencing](param#param-referencing) is available.
 The virtual machine's name must be unique for all the virtual resoruces' names (e.g. virtual machines, virtual flash drives and virtual networks).

 An attribute consists of an attribute's name, instance's name (only for several attributes) and a value (mandatory).
 Attribute names and instances' names are identifiers.
 At the moment, the only attributes requiring names for the instances, are the `nic` and `disk` attributes.
 Values' types depend on the attribute and can be one of: